Zipcoder/reveal-slides.tcus/md/persistance-intro-jdbc.md

 __Disadvantages__

-* Client Side Llibrary is not available for all databases
+* Client Side library is not available for all databases
 * Vendor Client Library needs to be installed
 * It is a Platform Dependent
 * Not Thread Safe